Email lists are a crucial part of growing your author platform, reaching your target readers, and selling more books.

 Jason: That’s exactly right.
 I didn’t run my ads throughout the whole year.
 Those 6,000 people joined within about seven months of the year because things got expensive during the election season and the Christmas season.
 From Black Friday until the New Year, I stopped running my ads.

 In my proposal, I’ve separated my platform and marketing sections, as you recommend.
 I have small numbers of social media followers and a medium number of email subscribers.
 I’ve heard that you can mitigate that “small” factor by showing your growth.
-In my proposal, I said, “I’ve grown an email list from zero to 6,000, averaging 500 new subscribers per month,” and that piqued the interest of several publishers.
+In my proposal, I said, “I’ve grown my author email list from zero to 6,000, averaging 500 new subscribers per month,” and that piqued the interest of several publishers.

 Thomas: Quick math tells me that $.40 per lead times 6,000 people on your list means you spent nearly $2,500 acquiring email addresses.
 Does that sound about right?